mathconf/help/forms.md

 You can edit the on screen response and the email response.
 The message can be edited in [textile](textile.md) or in [markdown](markdown.md) and you can use the form results that are accessibla trough the `answer` variable.

-For example to display the firstname in bold you can use :
+For example to display the firstname in bold you can use:
 <!-- {% raw %} -->
 ```
 **{{ answer.firstname }}**